mhridoy/Signal-Denoised-Filter---Matlab/README.md

 Some significant filter families that are constructed in this manner are:

 1. Butterworth Filter
-	The signal processing filter which is having a flat frequency response in the passband can be termed as butterworth filter and is also called as a maximally flat magnitude filter.
+	The signal processing filter which is having a flat frequency response in the passband can be termed as butterworth filter and is also called as a maximally flat magnitude filter (from
+	 0Hz to cut-off frequency at -3dB without any ripples).

 2. Chebyshev filter